 - lemon cookies or sugar cookies for garnishing

 - Using a stand mixer or a hand held mixer beat the cream cheese and sugar together until creamy, about 3-4 minutes.

 - Add the mascarpone and beat till creamy again,

 - In a separate clean bowl beat the heavy cream until soft peak stage.

 - Using a spatula gently fold the whipped cream into the cheese mixture.

-- Add the vanilla, lemon oil and lemon zest into the cream mixture and set aside.
+- Add the vanilla and lemon zest into the cream mixture and set aside.